isomerpages/nlb-biblioasia/_jul-to-sep-2013/Singapore Public Libraries: Past, Present and Future.md

 One of the earliest efforts was a blog to commemorate the relocation of library@ orchard in 2007.
 There is also a library blog featuring music, dance, theatre and film that has been curated by library@esplanade, the performing arts library.

 Blogs such as High Browse Online recommends good reads and provides updates on books and reading.
-Read & Reap is a blog with excerpts from literary texts to inspire readers to move beyond reading to provoke questions and conversation.
+Read &amp; Reap is a blog with excerpts from literary texts to inspire readers to move beyond reading to provoke questions and conversation.
 This blog complements the posters and toolkits that have been made available to parents and educators.
 The ASK blog (Actively Seeking Knowledge with Public Libraries Singapore) showcases interesting queries received via the ASK!
-Service (an Advisory & Enquiry Service) at the public libraries..
+Service (an Advisory &amp; Enquiry Service) at the public libraries..

 All the individual libraries have their own Facebook accounts, and there is also a Public Library SG Twitter account and a Public Library SG Instagram account, all launched in 2012.